BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 ## First Startup

 Automated initialization can be performed by creating a new superuser, generating an API token, assigning a password and then deactivating the default `akadmin` user.
-The process relies on the `AUTHENTIK_BOOTSTRAP_TOKEN` environment variable for API access.
+This process relies on the `AUTHENTIK_BOOTSTRAP_TOKEN` environment variable for API access.

->[!NOTE]
+> [!NOTE]
+> A [comprehensive script](#comprehensive-script) is also available, consolidating all the snippets presented in this section for easier deployment.<br>
-> The scrip in this section uses `curl` and `jq` to send request and parse JSON strings.
+> The scripts in this section use `curl` and `jq` to send request and parse JSON data.

-In the following, we assume that authentik web interface is accessible through `localhost:9000`.
+For demonstration purposes, these examples assume that the authentik web interface is accessible at localhost:9000.

+### Create a New Superuser

-- **Create a new superuser:** The below code snippet, creates a new user `fluky` by using [core_users_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-users-create). the response is stored in a variable `newUser`.
+The following snippet, demonstrates the use of [core_users_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-users-create) to create a user named `fluky`. the JSON response is stored in the `newUser` variable:
 ```shell
 baseUrl="localhost:9000/api/v3/"
 endpoint="core/users/"